justaszie/weight-tracker/README.md

 | **WeeklyDataTable.tsx**  | Table with one row for each week in the selected period with key metrics for that week.
 Color coded results based on selected goal  |
 | **Filters.tsx**  | Controls to select the data period (last N weeks or from dates X to Y) |

-The screenshot below show the layout of the key components in the UI:
+The screenshot below shows the layout of the key components in the UI:

 ![UI Components](/doc/ui-components-1.png)